lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Switch VS Code to the Linux file system by typing F1 (or Ctrl-Shift-P) then select **WSL: Connect to WSL**.

-Now you can open the **course22** folder in VS Code.
-First create the repository in your home directory.
+Now you can open the **course22** repository in VS Code.
 If the **WSL: Connect to WSL** option is not available, you may need to install the **WSL** extension.
 You can do this by clicking on the Extensions icon on the left side of the screen and searching for **WSL**.
 Install this extension and then you should be able to connect to WSL.

 Type F1 (or Ctrl-Shift-P) then select **Git: Clone**.
 Choose **Clone from GitHub**.
 Select repository **lovellbrian/course22**.
 When this is complete, you will be asked where to put the files.
 Simply accept the default of your home directory.

 ![Alt text](/images/image-43.png)

 Click down the bottom left of the window where it says the word **master** and change this to **gpufrozen** or **cpufrozen**.
-If you have a GPU you use **gpufrozen**.
-If you only have a CPU you can use **cpufrozen**.
-These branch instructions make sure you are using the modified code rather than the **master** branch which is the original fastai code.
+If you have a GPU you can use **gpufrozen**.
+If you only have a CPU you must use **cpufrozen**.
+These branch change instructions make sure you are using the modified code rather than the **master** branch which is the original fastai code.

 ![Alt text](/images/image-44.png)